 26. “The shopping, the food, the views!
 Paris is a city that entrances us all—and I’m no exception.”

 27. “Paris is not a city; it’s a world.”

 28. “That Paris exists and anyone could choose to live anywhere else in the world will always be a mystery to me.”

 29. “People wonder why so many writers come to live in Paris.
 I’ve been living ten years in Paris, and the answer seems simple to me: because it’s the best place to pick ideas.
 Just like Italy, Spain.. or Iran are the best places to pick saffron.
 If you want to pick opium poppies, you go to Burma or South-East Asia.
 And if you want to pick novel ideas, you go to Paris.”

 30. “Whoever does not visit Paris regularly will never really be elegant.”

 Honoré de Balzac

 Which of these famous quotes about Paris, France, did you like the most?
 Comment below!
-I’d love to hear from you!
-Also, if you know any other Paris quotes, please type them too!
+We’d love to hear from you!
+Also, if you know any other Paris quotes, please write them too!